Spring-Autumn 2021 - new training courses and guided walks

-I am running a number of wildlife identification courses and guided walks from this month onwards.
-Courses include Botany for Beginners, Grassland plant ID, Woodland plant ID, Fern ID, Tree ID and Pond flora and fauna.
-MORE NEW COURSES ADDED APRIL 2021- including Grasses identification and Meadow plant identification - see Events pages for further details.
+I am running a number of wildlife identification courses and guided walks throughout this year Courses include Botany for Beginners, Grassland plant ID, Woodland plant ID, Fern ID, Tree ID and Hedgerow foraging.
+See Events pages for further details.

 My mother, Margaret Talbot, passed away in August.
 Mum was the

 initial inspiration for my career in nature conservation and taught

 me to fully respect and care for the environment.
 She continually